apache/spark/python/docs/source/user_guide/pandas_on_spark/pandas_pyspark.rst

    2   8
    3   9

-However, note that a new default index is created when a pandas-on-Spark DataFrame is created from a Spark DataFrame.
+However, note that a new default index is created when pandas-on-Spark DataFrame is created from Spark DataFrame.
 See `Default Index Type <options.rst#default-index-type>`_.
 In order to avoid this overhead, specify the column to use as an index when possible.

 .. code-block:: python